Jacob Panken: Career

-In 1901, Panken left accountancy to go to work as an organizer for the International Ladies' Garment Workers' Union.
+In 1901 Panken left accountancy to go to work as an organizer for the International Ladies' Garment Workers' Union.
 Returning to the industry in which he first worked as a child, Panken was an organizer of the Purse and Bag Workers' Union in 1903.

-Panken graduated from New York University Law School in 1905 and became a practicing attorney in the city.
+He graduated from New York University Law School in 1905 and became a practicing attorney in the city.

+Panken attended the 1912 National Convention of the Socialist Party of America (SPA), to which he delivered the report of the "Jewish Socialist Agitation Bureau," forerunner of the Jewish Socialist Federation.
 An outspoken opponent of World War I, Panken was a member of the People's Council for Democracy and Peace in 1917.

-Panken attended the 1912 National Convention of the Socialist Party of America (SPA), to which he delivered the report of the "Jewish Socialist Agitation Bureau," forerunner of the Jewish Socialist Federation.

 Panken was a public advocate of civil rights for black Americans, sitting on the advisory board of an organization established in 1919 by Chandler Owen and A. Philip Randolph, the National Association for the Promotion of Labor Unionism Among Negroes, the motto of which was "black and white workers unite."

 Panken was a leading figure in the bitter 1919 Emergency National Convention of the SPA, chairing the all-important Credentials Committee which acted as a filter to insure the victory of the "Regular" faction headed by Executive Secretary Adolph Germer, New York state party leader Julius Gerber, and National Executive Committee member James Oneal.
 He was also a delegate to subsequent SPA conventions held in 1920, 1924, and 1932.

-Panken was frequent candidate for public office on the ticket of the Socialist Party.
-He was first a candidate for New York State Senate in the 11th District in 1908.
+Panken was a frequent candidate for public office on the Socialist Party ticket.
+He first ran for New York State Senate in the 11th District in 1908.
 He ran for State Assembly from New York County's 8th District the following year.
 In 1910 he ran for Justice of the New York Supreme Court for the first time, later pursuing the office again in 1929 and 1931.

-Panken won election to a ten-year term as a municipal judge in New York in 1917, the first Socialist to be elected to New York City's Municipal Court.
+He finally won election to a ten-year term as a municipal judge in New York in 1917, the first Socialist to be elected to New York City's Municipal Court.

 During his time on the bench, Panken remained a candidate for high offices on behalf of the Socialist Party, pursuing a seat as U.S. Senator from New York in 1920 and running for Mayor of New York in 1921.
 Panken also ran for U.S. Congress in 1922 and for Governor of New York in 1926.

+Panken's legal career was heavily influenced by two intellectual movements at the heart of his worldview: Yiddish socialism and legal realism.
+The former developed in the early 20th century, as Eastern European Jews integrated into American society by retaining Jewish cultural traditions but distancing themselves from religious practices.
+The Yiddish socialists were "hyper-political," advocating for economic equality, universalism, education, and feminism.
+Legal realists, meanwhile, believed that judicial interpretation could serve as a means of social reform, that the personal politics of a judge were inseparable from his verdicts, and that jurisprudence should follow social science instead of natural law.